Khadija03/Khadija03/README.md

 - 🔭 I’m currently working on the [Design and development of an aid to decision-making platform for JIRA data](https://github.com/bahmed99/Platforme-de-gestion-des-tickets-jira.git)

-- 🌱 I’m currently learning **TensorFlow, Scala, Docker, Kubernetes**
+- 🌱 I’m currently learning **TensorFlow, Scala, Docker, Kubernetes, Kafka, Hadoop**

 - 💬 Ask me about **ReactJS, Node.js, Flask, Python**